KHAFIDZ657/MYREPO/Rule67-Meme.md

 7. 6-67

 9-9x7+4-67
+Hellowe-count per letter to 7 letters and you must have read 1-7 before reaching 7 there was 6 right? so-67 6️⃣7️⃣-67
+... .. -..- / ... . ...- . -. = translate using bot or web https://morsecode.world/international/translator.html#google_vignette the translation result is Six seven change it into a number-67

 97-flip the 9 to become a 6-67
 96-move six behind 69 and 69-2-67
 69-69-2-67
+657-remove 5-67

 GJ-modify G and J into 6 and 7-67

 JG-change to GJ, then change to 6 and 7-67

 GJT-combine J and t; subtract/modify the shape and tilt it slightly; take the horizontal bar from the t and apply it to the modified J; G already follows the 6-67 formula-67
+6 day and 7 day- you are in this month and on the 6th day tomorrow is 7 so we combine them both so-67

 ```
 INFO:
 btw I thought about all of that myself and it was universal and that was the formula I got